clinical-biomarkers/biomarker-partnership/supplementary_files/tests/v0.3/README.md

 ## Schema Validation

 These files test the `validate_data.py` script for validating data against the JSON schema.
+The schema used for the validation tests is the version set in the `conf.json` file.

 | File                          | Testing For                                                   |
 |-------------------------------|---------------------------------------------------------------|
 | `simple_entry_compliant.json` | Testing for a simple single entry dataset that is compliant with the JSON schema. |

 ## Data Conversion